MUSANDAM DIVING HOLIDAYS

-The Musandam peninsula is completely separated from the main body of Oman by a stretch of land belonging to the United Arab Emirates.
-Musandam has developed distinct language dialects and cultural mores.
-A huge pale limestone massif with steep strata crossed cliffs descending into the sea, the Musandam peninsula has remained isolated from the rest of Arabia and is still very remote.
-The area is sparsely populated by the Shihuh tribe, who for centuries have been carving a precarious existence from the seas.
-Some villages can only be accessed by boat.
-The capital of Musandam, Khasab, has a population of around 16,000 inhabitants.
+The Musandam peninsula is separated from the rest of Oman by a stretch of the United Arab Emirates.
+The Musandam peninsula has remained isolated from the rest of Arabia and is still very remote.
+Sparsely populated by the Shihuh tribe, who for centuries have been eking a precarious existence from the seas.
+Some of their villages are only accessible by sea the capital of Musandam is Khasab accessible by road.

 Very good good normal bad